cyrusfirheir/sc2-ts-template/README.md

 	- `src/head.html`: (From the Tweego documentation)
 		> Name of the file whose contents will be appended as-is to the `<head>` element of the compiled HTML.

 	- `src/__compiled/`: Compiled TypeScript ends up in here.
 Left upto webpack to manage.
-DO NOT put extra files in here, as this directory is cleaned out each time build commands are run.
+DO NOT put extra files in here, as this directory is cleaned out each time `npm run build` is run.

 	- `src/styles/`: All stylesheets go in here.